Top 5 Reasons to Adjust Your W-4 Withholding

 5. You have a baby…or adopt one

 A new baby is more than a bundle of joy.
-It can be a major tax event, too.
+It can generate major tax savings, too.

 TurboTax Tip:

 If you're eligible for tax credits, you can reduce your withholding to account for the added tax benefits.
-These credits can include the Child Tax Credit or the child adoption tax credit.
+These credits can include the Child Tax Credit or the Adoption Tax Credit.

 How to adjust your W-4 withholding

-It's easy to adjust your withholding.
-You can do it on paper or electronically.
-The old-fashioned way is to walk through the worksheets on the W-4 form.
+When it comes to determining what to include on your new W-4 form, you can work it out on paper or with an onlie calculator.
+The old-fashioned way is to walk through the worksheets on paper that come with the Form W-4 instructions.

-An even easier way is to use the TurboTax W-4 Calculator.
-This simple tool makes determining your withholdings easy.
+But the easier way is to use the TurboTax W-4 Calculator.
+This simple tool makes determining your withholding easy.
 Just answer the questions and the withholding amount is computed for you.

 -